 Things like shadow, underline, color, and strikethrough are controlled by the buttons on the top of the window, as well as from the Format ▸ Font menu.

 Symbols, Punctuation, and Special Characters

-The gear symbol on the lower left hand corner of the font palette is the gateway to adding special characters, varying typography, non-standard punctuation, and other language scripts.
+The gear symbol on the upper left hand corner of the font palette is the gateway to adding special characters, varying typography, non-standard punctuation, and other language scripts.
 Click on the gear and choose 'Characters' from the drop down menu.